psauvage0/ketodot/README.md

 The way Keto works can be understood as a simple graph reachability problem.
 Objects and subjects are nodes of the graph, and the relations are the edges between them.
-Asking keto to check the access for a subject on an object is equivalent check if from the object, you can reach the subject on the graph, using only the relations given.
+Asking keto to check the access for a subject on an object is equivalent to checking if, from the object, you can reach the subject on the graph, using only the relations given.

 With this tool you can visualize this graph.
 You can also check that a subject has a right